 - 7. The DPC engaged with both the Data Subject (via the Recipient SA) and Respondent in relation to the subject matter of the complaint.
-The DPC first engaged with the Respondent on this matter on 22 June 2022.
-Further to that engagement, the Respondent advised that they remained of the position that the content in question was not deemed to be posted in violation of their terms of use or community guidelines on image privacy, and as such would not be removed. - 8.
-The DPC continued to engage with both the Data Subject and the Respondent in order to bring about an amicable resolution to the complaint. - 9.
-On 16 September 2022, the Respondent contacted the Data Subject directly, informing them that the content in question had been restricted, meaning that the content was no longer visible on the Instagram platform for users within the EU.
+Further to the DPC's first engagement with the Respondent on this matter, the Respondent advised that they had further reviewed the complaint and following this review, they were of the view that no grounds for the removal of the content existed under Article 17 of the GDPR. - 8.
+The DPC continued to engage with both the Data Subject via the Recipient SA and the Respondent in order to bring about an amicable resolution to the complaint. - 9.
+On 15 August 2022, in an effort to amicably resolve the complaint in question, the DPC contacted the Respondent seeking their cooperation in removing the personal data in question.
+On 16 September 2022, the Respondent contacted the Data Subject directly, informing them that the content in question had been restricted, meaning that the content was no longer visible on the Facebook platform for users within the EU.
 The Respondent also informed the DPC of the actions it had taken. - 10.
-On 6 October 2022, the DPC wrote to the Data Subject via the Recipient SA seeking their views on the actions taken by the Respondent and also stating that the DPC's understanding of restricting access to content in the EU includes both the EEA and the UK.
-The DPC's letter issued to the Recipient SA on 12 October 2022.
+On 11 October 2022, the DPC wrote to the Data Subject via the recipient SA seeking their views on the actions taken by the Respondent and also stating that the DPC's understanding of restricting access to content in the EU includes both the EEA and the UK.
 The Recipient SA thereafter issued this correspondence to the Data Subject on 03 November 2022.
 In this correspondence, the DPC requested a reply, within a stated timeframe. - 11.
-On 01 December 2022, the Recipient SA confirmed that no response had been received from the Data Subject. - 12.
-On 09 December 2022, and in light of the foregoing, the DPC wrote to the Recipient SA noting that the DPC considered the complaint to have been amicably resolved and withdrawn in accordance with section 109(3) of the Act and that it would conclude the case and inform the Respondent.
+On 01 December 2022, the Recipient SA confirmed to the DPC that no response had been received from the Data Subject.

+12. On 08 December 2022, and in light of the foregoing, the DPC wrote to the Recipient SA noting that the DPC considered the complaint to have been amicably resolved and withdrawn in accordance with section 109(3) of the Act and that it would conclude the case and inform the Respondent.

-- 13. On 12 January 2023, the Recipient SA confirmed receipt of the DPC correspondence, which had advised that the complaint was deemed withdrawn. - 14.
-In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.
+13. In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.